How Oracle Java Licensing works:

 How does Java Licensing Work?

-- Introduction of “Employee for Java SE Universal Subscription”:
+Introduction of “Employee for Java SE Universal Subscription”

-- Removal of Old Licenses:
+Removal of Old License Types

-- Validity of Existing Agreements:
+Validity of Existing Agreements

-- Impact on Licensing Requirements:
+Impact on Licensing Requirements

 Did Oracle make Java free again?